-Ashley Dale: Man and woman arrested on suspicion of murder
+Man and woman arrested on suspicion of murder after woman shot dead in back garden

 A total of 11 arrests have now been made and all remain on conditional bail or under investigation.

-Ms Dale, an environmental officer for Knowsley Counci, was killed on 21 August after suffering a gun shot wound at her home on Leinster Road in the Old Swan area of the city.

-Police believe she was not the intended target of the shooting.
+Police believe Ms Dale, an environmental officer for Knowsley Council, was not the intended target of the shooting.

 Her killing was one of three fatal shootings in Liverpool within the space of a week.